Preponderous-Software/preponderous-website/docs/PLANNING.md

-# 📘 PLANNING.md – Preponderous Website
+# PLANNING.md – Preponderous Website

-This document outlines the current issues and future development plans for the official Preponderous Software website.
+This document outlines the strategic vision and development plans for the official Preponderous Software website.
 The site is being built with Java 21, Spring Boot, Gradle, and Docker.
-It will serve as a hub for showcasing projects, connecting with the community, and offering account-based services in the future.
+It will serve as a hub for showcasing projects, sharing the Reforged Initiative, connecting with the community, and eventually supporting account-based services.

 ---

-## ✅ Current Open Issues

-### #10 – Organize projects into games, assets, and templates
-Group listed projects on the homepage or /projects page by category for easier navigation and clarity.

-### #9 – Fix or remove links at bottom of page
-Audit footer links and either update or remove broken/outdated ones.

-### #8 – Add card for 'Parpt' project
-Include a visual and textual card on the projects page describing the *Parpt* tool, with a link to its GitHub repository.

-### #5 – Fix "Main class name has not been configured" error upon docker build
-Update `build.gradle` or `Dockerfile` to ensure that the main class is correctly defined for Spring Boot when containerized.
+## Core Objectives

+- **Showcase Projects**
+  Present active, archived, and flagship projects in a clear, categorized way.
+Highlight how each connects to the broader Preponderous ecosystem.

+- **Communicate Vision**
+  Provide a dedicated space to tell the story of Preponderous—from its origins (*Kreatures*, prototypes) to the present (*Reforged Initiative*).
+  Explain the five core services: UserAuth, Monetization, Viron, Tick, and Executor.

+- **Foster Community**
+  Make it easy for contributors to get involved.
+Highlight Discord, GitHub, and RFCs, and provide pathways for onboarding.

+- **Establish Identity**
+  Clearly communicate Preponderous’ mission, values, and unique role in building modular simulation-based games.

+- **Support Growth**
+  Build the foundation for user accounts, dashboards, and interactive services powered by Preponderous modules.

 ---

-## 🧭 Planned Features and Improvements
+## Planned Features

-### 🌐 Navigation and Content
+### Navigation and Content

-- **Add dynamic /projects route**
-  Display categorized projects (Games, Assets, Templates) with descriptions, links, and status indicators.

-- **Add /about page**
+- `/projects` → categorized overview of Games, Services, and Tools.
+- `/vision` → history, Reforged Initiative, and future direction.
+- `/community` → links to Discord, GitHub, contributor guides, and announcements.
-  Describe the mission, values, and team behind Preponderous Software.
+- `/about` → mission, values, and organizational story.

-- **Add /contact page**
-  Display contact options, social media links, and possibly a contact form.
+- `/contact` → social links and optional form.

-- **Improve footer layout and functionality**
-  Add navigation links, license information, and dynamic year updates.

-- **Implement `/legal` route**
-  Host licensing, copyright, and compliance documents.
+- `/legal` → licensing, copyright, and compliance.

+### Authentication & Accounts
+- Integrate with **UserAuth** for registration, login, and session management.
+- Provide a `/dashboard` for authenticated users to manage their presence and preferences.
+- Secure account routes with token validation.

+### Testing & Infrastructure
+- Expand unit and integration tests for stability.
+- Automate builds, tests, and deployment with CI/CD pipelines.
+- Provide a staging environment for safe review before production release.
+- Support encrypted HTTPS traffic and persistent logging.

 ---

-### 🔐 Authentication & User Accounts

-- **Integrate UserAuth service**
-  Connect to the standalone UserAuth module for user registration, login, and JWT-based session management.
+## Long-Term Goals

+- Dynamic project stats (stars, contributors, commits).
+- Blog or changelog for community updates.
+- Internationalization (i18n) for global reach.
+- Download links or demos for games/tools.
+- Real-time GitHub activity integration.
-- **Add frontend forms for login/register**
+- Newsletter signup for ongoing updates.
-  Use Thymeleaf + HTMX to render interactive, responsive forms.

-- **Create /dashboard route**
-  Allow logged-in users to manage their profile, view starred or followed projects, and adjust preferences.

-- **Protect user routes**
-  Secure account-related pages with session token validation.
+- Modular extension system for future content growth.

 ---

-### 🧪 Testing & CI/CD

-- **Improve unit test coverage**
-  Add controller and service tests using JUnit and Spring Boot test framework.

-- **Set up GitHub Actions for CI**
-  Automate testing and Docker builds on push to `main`.

-- **Add staging environment**
-  Deploy latest `main` branch to Fly.io or similar for review before production deployment.

----

-### 🐳 Deployment & Infrastructure

-- **Enable HTTPS with Let's Encrypt**
-  Ensure all traffic is encrypted using a reverse proxy like Traefik or Caddy.

-- **Docker Compose for local dev**
-  Bundle app and database (if needed) into a full-stack local development environment.

-- **Persistent Logging**
-  Configure log rotation and output streaming for long-term observability.

----

-## 📌 Long-Term Goals

-- Showcase dynamic stats for Preponderous projects (stars, contributors, commits)
-- Add a blog or changelog section for community updates
-- Support localization/internationalization (i18n)
-- Offer download links or demos for each game/tool
-- Display real-time GitHub issue activity using the GitHub API
-- Enable newsletter signup (integrated with Mailchimp or Buttondown)
-- Eventually support a modular plugin system for content extension

----

-_Last updated: August 4, 2025_
+_Last updated: August 17, 2025_